 Mindful Sports For Kids teaches mindfulness and sports together

-Mindful Sports believes in the importance of teaching mental skills while helping kids have fun and learn how to play sports.
-Mindfulness practice is a research-proven method of helping children learn to manage stress and anxiety, improve focus, and increase overall resilience.
+Mindful Sports believes in the importance of teaching mindfulness and self-regulation while helping kids have fun and learn how to play sports.
+Mindfulness practice is a research-proven method of helping children learn to manage stress and anxiety, improve focus, and increase their overall resilience.
 Teaching mindfulness through sports helps children:

 - Learn age-appropriate mindfulness skills in a fun sports environment

-Build a strong foundation of self-regulatory skills to use during physical activity
+Build a foundation of self-regulatory skills to use during physical activity

 Learn the rules and skills of sports

-Understand how to use mindful sports skills off the field
+Understand how to use mindful skills off the field

-Mindfulness is the skill of paying attention to the present moment, on purpose and without judgment, to what is happening right now.
-Simple awareness exercises help children learn to manage difficult thoughts and emotions.
-Mindful self-regulatory skills for handling stress, fear, and anxiety improve focus and strengthen overall resilience.
-Research on children’s mindfulness practices shows excellent results.
+Mindfulness is paying attention to the present moment, without judgment, and the continuous return to that moment.
+Breathing and awareness exercises help children learn to be okay with how they feel.
+Mindfulness can help with stress, fear, and anxiety.
+Mindful skills can also improve focus and strengthen overall resilience.
+Research on children’s mindfulness on and off the field of play shows positive and promising results.